morelocj/project-vax-health-values/README.md

 The following is a brief description of my process using Python, and my code is contained in the various pages of this repo.

 Returning to the raw, deidentified data downloaded from REDCap, I revisited my demographic control variables, testing them for normality, kurtosis, and so on, when continuous.
 Here are a few charts from this exploration:

 ![image](https://user-images.githubusercontent.com/8931602/236516822-b8c262c3-815b-4244-b910-297158887ce7.png)

 The age variable is bimodal.
 This variable has more missing values than any other demographic variable.

 ![image](https://user-images.githubusercontent.com/8931602/236517050-568d8fdf-3bbf-49f6-adbd-2702ab4bb1aa.png)

 The income variable (household monthly income) is certainly not even across categories - the middle economic categories have the greatest frequency.

 ![image](https://user-images.githubusercontent.com/8931602/236517670-b4301192-df40-4e1a-b3c0-4cf5ae3992d3.png)

 It is interesting to consider income in reference to subjective class identification.

+But that is not what this project is about.
+Anyway, here as in elsewhere, the data from REDCap came out with text as the values for variables.
+In order to prep the data for easy analysis, I needed to recode everything I wanted to use into integer variables as opposed to string/object variables.
+This applied to almost every variable in the dataset that I wanted to use.
+Of particualr importance, scales that combined multiple survey items could not be calculated until each off the applicable survey items was converted into numerical data.